Random planar maps and graphs with minimum degree two and three: Planar graphs

 \section{Planar graphs}

 In this section we follow the ideas of Section~\ref{sec:maps} on planar maps in order to obtain related results for planar 2-graphs and 3-graphs.
-The asymptotic enumeration of planar graphs was solved in~\cite{gn}.
-From now on we assume that we know the generating function $C(x,y)$ of connected planar graphs, where $x$ marks vertices and $y$ marks edges, as well as its main properties, such as the dominant singularities and the singular expansions around them.
+The asymptotic enumeration of planar graphs was solved in~\cite{gn}, as well as the distribution of the number of edges.
+From now on we assume that we know the generating function $C(x,y)$ of connected planar graphs, where $x$ marks vertices and $y$ marks edges, as well as its main properties, such as the dominant singularities and the singular expansions around them (see \cite{gn} for details).

-In this section we use the equations obtained in Section~\ref{sec:equations} to compute some parameters in planar graphs.
+In this section we use the equations obtained in Section~\ref{sec:equations} to compute several parameters in planar graphs.
 Most of the computations will be analogous to the ones of maps, but technically more involved.
 In order to compare the following results, we recall \cite{gn} that the number of connected planar graphs is $c_n\sim \kappa n^{-7/2}\gamma^n$, where $\kappa\approx 0.4104\cdot 10^{-5}$ and $\gamma \approx 27.2269$.
-As expected, there will be slightly fewer connected 2-graphs and 3-graphs than connected planar graphs.
-Besides, the expected degree of 2-graphs and 3-graphs will be slightly higher.
+As expected, there are exponentially fewer connected 2-graphs and 3-graphs than connected planar graphs.
+Besides, the expected degree of 2-graphs and 3-graphs is larger.